John Howard Society of York Region

 If you are representing a school and are interested in offering this program to your students under the Collaborative Relationship for Extended Services (CRES) agreement, please contact Nikki Hanson nhanson@jhsyork.ca

-• Providing emotional support to individuals and families
+• Providing emotional support to individuals and families through trauma-informed care and referrals to mental health resources

 For program inquiries, please contact 905-895-9943 ext.
 300 or email ysinquiries@jhsyork.ca